Strangebrewer/Bootcamp-18-Swedish-Chef-Burger-Game/README.md

 ### 5-Contributors

 ### 1-Description
-A web app designed to explore Sequelize and Handlebars.
+Bootcamp assignment - an extension of the previous "Burger App" assignment (check it out on Heroku [here](https://o3-swedish-chef-burger-game.herokuapp.com/).
+This project was designed to explore Sequelize and Handlebars.
 The original app utilized an extremely simple and custom built ORM and had simpler functionality - basically, creating and eating burgers (I also added the functionality to re-order the same burger or delete it).
 This app runs on Sequelize, but rather than building a new app from the ground up, I refactored the original app to use Sequelize.
 This app takes in customer and burger names and stores them in a MySQL database.
 Each customer has a full status stored as a boolean, and each burger has a devoured status, also stored as a boolean.
 Each burger is associated to a customer with a foreign id key, and when the customer is deleted, all of their burgers are also deleted.

 When a customer is full, they are removed from the order dropdown menu, and if they continue to eat, they have a (Math.floor(Math.random()) chance of exploding.
 If they explode, a modal tells them they have exploded, and they are deleted from the database.